 - iii.
-ASTAR CS scholar from the National Science Scholarship (NSS) (MBBS-PhD) or NSS (MD-PhD) schemes and fulfil the following may apply: - a. hold a primary appointment in a public health institution (PHI), Academic Medical Centre (AMC), or medical school; or - b. hold a primary appointment in ASTAR and a joint appointment in the PHI/AMC/medical school, and the grant application is supported by the PHI/AMC/medical school.
-The PHI/AMC/medical school is to consider if the applicant is able to demonstrate that he/she can act as a bridge between ASTAR and the healthcare system.

-The application must be submitted through the PHI/AMC/medical school as the host institution.
+A\STAR CS scholar from the National Science Scholarship (NSS) (MBBS-PhD) or NSS (MD-PhD) schemes and fulfil the following may apply: - a. hold a primary appointment in a public health institution (PHI), Academic Medical Centre (AMC), or medical school; or - b. hold a primary appointment in A\STAR and a joint appointment in the PHI/AMC/medical school, and the grant application is supported by the PHI/AMC/medical school.
+The PHI/AMC/medical school is to consider if the applicant is able to demonstrate that he/she can act as a bridge between A\STAR and the healthcare system. - The application must be submitted through the PHI/AMC/medical school as the host institution.

-- Introduction of rebuttal stage. - Evaluation by the Transition Award Review Panel. - Applicants may be invited for interview by the review panel. - The review process will take about 6 months after the application closes.
+- Evaluation by the Transition Award Review Panel. - Applicants may be invited for interview by the review panel. - The review process will take up to 4 to 5 months after the application closes.